haileytapia/portfolio/DiscordUserGuide.md

 ![Navigation Pane](NavigationPane.gif)

+### Chat window

+Both direct messages and servers have a main chat window for you to communicate with users.

 More information about DMs and servers are provided in separate sections below.

 ## Direct messages

 Direct messages, or DMs, are private conversations between you and another user outside of servers.

 ### Open a direct message

-Select **Direct Messages** from the top of the navigation pane to access your DMs.
-It displays as the Discord logo and becomes purple when you select it.
+1. Select **Direct Messages** from the top of the navigation pane.
+   The **Friends** section automatically opens.

-Discord always takes you to the **Friends** section when you select **Direct Messages**.
-To leave the **Friends** section and open a DM, select one of your friends' usernames from the DMs list.
+2. Select one of your friends' usernames from the DMs list.

+Your DM with the selected user opens in the chat window.

 ### Start a direct message

-Start a DM with someone by selecting their name in your Friends list and selecting Message.
-Once you've started a DM, you can chat, share files, and even make voice and video calls.
+1. Select **Direct Messages** from the top of the navigation pane.
+   The **Friends** section automatically opens.
+2. At the top of the **Friends** section, select the **All** tab to view a list of all your friends on Discord.
+3. Find and select the user with whom you want to start a DM.
+4. Select **Message**.

+Your DM with the selected user has been created and opens in the chat window.
+To learn how to chat, share files, make voice and video calls, and more, see the [Features](#features) section of this guide.

 ### Friends